Product-based Shopping Experience

 Listing using the eBay catalog

-You will be required to list using the eBay catalog starting in May 2018.
-After this date, when you create a listing for an item in the specific products below, and do not associate it with a product in the eBay catalog, you will be unable to complete the listing process.
+As of May 2018, when you create a listing for an item in the specific products below, and do not associate it with a product in the eBay catalog, you will be unable to complete the listing process.
 The new shopping experience will only display listings that are associated with a product in the eBay catalog.

 If you're selling in the product lines listed below, we advise you to start listing with the eBay catalog now.
 Seller Hub will also flag any of your listings that need to be updated to comply with this new requirement–this information can be found on both the Overview and Growth tabs.